nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 +
 CCCCCGGGFGGFGGGGGGGCFGGGGGGGGGGGGGGGGGGGGGGDGFGGGGGGGGGGGFGGCFGFGE<EAFGGGGGDFFGFG<FGGFFFGGGGGFFGGGGGGGGFAFFCFGGGGDCGGGGCDFFGGGFC,FFGAF9FFGGGGGGGGGGGGGFGG?FFGGGGGGGGGGGGFGGFFEGF@>EFGGGGGGFGGGGGDG?;DDEFGGGGFGG,@FGFFGG>FGGFGGFG?DGGGFGGFGGGGGGGGFFFFFCFFFDFFFFFFFFFFFFFFFFFFD6@;CFFF=CEEFEFF303,()1;;EECF4)62=A3
 ```
-The first line provides information from the sequencer (flow cell), the second the inferred DNA sequence, and the third the Phred quality score (Q score).
+The first line provides information from the sequencer (flow cell), the second the inferred DNA sequence, the third a standard +, and the fourth the Phred quality score (Q score).

 Phred Quality Score | Probability of Incorrect Base Call  | Base Call Accuracy
 ------------ | -------------  | -------------